Ushris/ApexAHK/README.md

 **Known Issues**
 - Hemlok Doesn't Detect
-- Prowler Doesn't AutoFire In burst mode
+- Prowler pattern missing for FullAUTO (Burst mode works fine, Please toggle to burst or disable)

 **NOTES**
 I am not the original creator of this script, this is a FORK,